AdmiralCloud/ac-logger/README.md

 }
 app.log.info('Message for %s', 'some string', { meta: logMeta })
 // -> INFO UploadS3 | upload | J 193 | Message for some string

+// MODERN APPROACH (that is best suited for machine and human readability) app.log.info('Message for some string', { functionName: 'upload', ... }) // all meta data like "functionName" will be available in application logs

 ```